Workplace violence prevention

 Before developing or improving your program, it’s critical to conduct a thorough evaluation of existing capabilities and resources.
 Our assessments include these key steps:

-- Evaluate current policies, procedures, training, reporting options, case management, program monitoring, crisis communications and other factors
+- Evaluate current policies, procedures, training, reporting options, case management, program monitoring, media/social media relations practices, crisis communications and other factors

 - Review employment screening techniques